cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

    .. code-block:: console

-      WARNING - Task <task>: deprecated "host" and "batch system" use "platform".
+      WARNING - Task <task>: deprecated "host" and "batch system"; use "platform".

    If you currently use the ``rose host-select`` utility or a similar host selection or load balancing utility the intelligent host selection